khoathy/feed-reader-testing/README.md

 This project is to use Jasmine to write effective tests against a web-based application that reads RSS feeds.
 The project requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript.

-## Requirements
+## Test content
 The required tests for the project (including RSS Feed testing, RSS Feed properties, menu default state, and menu hiding/showing) are comprehensive enough to adequately test the functionality of the app.
-Tests should be independent of one another.
+Tests are independent of one another.

-## Test content
 ###Test Suite "RSS Feeds"
 -A test makes sure that the allFeeds variable has been defined and that it is not empty.
 -A test loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.